Salmon River Chamber of Commerce

 In the event an elective officer or director position becomes available for any reason, the Chamber shall take prompt action to fill such position.
 Such position may be filled at a regularly scheduled meeting of the membership, with notice that such action will be taken being given in the regular meeting notice.

-Meetings will be held the 2nd and 4th Wednesdays of each month at noon.
+Meetings will be held the 2nd Wednesday of each month at noon (MST).
+If deemed necessary by an officer or executive committee member a second meeting can be called for the 4th Wednesday of the month.
+Meetings can be held in person or via video conferencing or a combination of both.
 The annual meeting of the Salmon River Chamber of Commerce shall be on the first regular meeting in January each year.
 Officer and director elections shall be held at the annual meeting.

 For a special or regular meeting to be held there must be a quorum.
 For a quorum to exist, at least five members of the Chamber of Commerce must be present.